 When running a business, you’ll need to deal with grievances and disciplinarily issues from time to time.

 There are varieties of reasons that may lead to the need for disciplinary action.
-It may be due to an employee’s behaviour, conduct, performance or absences from work.
+It may be due to an employee’s behaviour, conduct, performance, or absence from work.

 This piece focuses on disciplinary in the workplace.
 We’ll explore the process and procedures for writing a disciplinary letter and creating a disciplinary policy.